Plymouth Whitemarsh High School: School Profile

 Rigor, Recognition and Excellence

-PWHS is recognized as a Top STEM high school by Newsweek.
-PWHS’ STEAM culture challenges students to take rigorous course offerings aligned to their career pathway which build upon a foundation of Science, Technology, Engineering, Art and Math while developing creativity and critical thinking.
+PWHS has been recognized as a Top STEM high school by Newsweek.
+PWHS’ STEAM culture challenges students to take rigorous course offerings aligned to their career pathway, which build upon a foundation of Science, Technology, Engineering, Art and Math while developing creativity and critical thinking.

 PWHS’ Anti-Defamation League (ADL) in alignment with the No Place for Hate campaign, challenging students to be effective leaders who focus on social justice issues, specific to the community and school.
 The process begins annually with anti-bias training for peer leaders, facilitated by ADL training specialists, before student leader outreach and activity block seminars to the student body begin.

-PWHS recently excelling in the ARTS includes; Colonial Players 34 Independence Award nominations and 14 wins in theater, “Best Community for Music” by the National Association of Music Merchants Foundation for the fourth straight year and students being recognized for achievement in art and design in local and state competitions with over 132 National Art Honor Society inductees since 2007.
+PWHS recently excelling in the ARTS includes; Colonial Players 11 Independence Award nominations and 3 wins in theater, “Best Community for Music” by the National Association of Music Merchants Foundation and students being recognized for achievement in art and design in local and state competitions with over 200 National Art Honor Society inductees since 2007.

 Class Rank